Kennewick, Washington Therapists

 - Residents who have experienced a major depressive episode in the past year

 - Any diagnosed mental illnesses

 Serious suicidal thoughts are particularly concerning throughout the state.
 The number of suicide deaths in Washington was 15.7 per 100,000 in 2016, which was higher than the national average.
 A large percentage of suicide deaths are older men.

 By far the most common mental health issues facing Americans today are anxiety disorders.
 With over 40 million adults nationwide having these disorders, only about one-third receive treatment.
 Other common mental illnesses include depression, post-traumatic stress disorder, phobias, and obsessive-compulsive disorder.
 There are many signs and symptoms of these mental illnesses, so contact a professional if you or a loved one is experiencing difficult emotional issues that affect the overall quality of life.

 Contributing Factors of Mental Illness

-There are many factors that can contribute to the challenge of experiencing a mental illness.
+Many factors can contribute to the challenge of experiencing a mental illness.
 Often, these challenges are cyclical.
-In order to avoid a downward spiral of mental illness and other challenges, learn how you or a loved one can avoid these factors and find help.
+To avoid a downward spiral of mental illness and other challenges, learn how you or a loved one can avoid these factors and find help.

 The largest group living in poverty in Kennewick is females aged 25 to 34.
 The percentage is far higher than males in the same age category, and in almost every age category more women struggle with poverty than men.
 This doesn’t mean that there aren’t any men struggling with poverty at all ages, and anyone can face emotional hardship due to financial strain.